dat1guyluigi/git_homeworkj/thoughts.md

 Strategies:
 1. Create a set schedule and stick to it!
 Studies show that people are happier when they have a routine they stick to every day.

 2. Stay in a positive mindset while doing the course when things get difficult.
-Try to remember what waits for you on the other side!
+Try to remember what waits for you on the other side!!